-When you’re road tripping, you come across hidden gems that you never expected to find.
+When you’re road-tripping, you come across hidden gems that you never expected to find.
 Being able to stop for a few hours, or days can allow you to create experiences you never imagined possible.
-I hate the feeling of arriving at amazing locations, knowing that you can only stay an hour before you have to hit the road.
+There is nothing worse than arriving at amazing locations, knowing that you can only stay an hour before you have to hit the road.
 Places should be experienced with feelings.
 If you arrive and love it, you should be able to stay as long as you want (or as little).

 Bluetooth speaker and Portable Phone Charger

-If you’re driving an older car that doesn’t automatically Bluetooth to your phone, a Bluetooth accessory is key.
+If you’re driving an older car that doesn’t automatically Bluetooth to your phone, a Bluetooth accessory is essential.
 Likewise to a USB port to charge your phone and iPad.
-These accessories can be picked up on Amazon for next to nothing and are an absolute road trip essential.
+These accessories can be picked up for next to nothing and are an absolute road trip essential.

-We all need our phones for Google maps, Facebook, Instagram, Youtube, Snap chat and whatever other app is essential to you.
-Plus an iPad (or Kindle) is a travellers best book because you can download as many as you want, without the weight of a traditional book.
+We all need our phones for Google maps, Facebook, Instagram, Youtube, Snap chat etc. Plus an iPad (or Kindle) is a travellers best book because you can download as many as you want, without the weight.

 Road trip snacks

 Road trip snacks are an absolute road trip essential.
 If you aren’t prepared with snacks for your road trip, chances are that you will be eating unhealthy as service stations rarely have healthy alternatives and drive through Macdonalds is all too convenient.

 - Chips and dips

 Speaking of snacks, make sure you pack reusable utensils.
 Plastic utensils are not only terrible for the environment, but they are terrible for you too!
 Being prepared with reusable utensils won’t cost you a thing.